 Me ton poutso tous to trivoun kai to psolokopanizoun

 With their nose they grind it

 With their bum they grind it

 With their dick…

-And it is our last view of Xanthi.
+It was our last view of Xanthi.

-The old men back up in Stavroupoli told me, as I sat chatting in my miserable-sounding Greek in their kafeneo, that I must come back on the day after the carnival, on Kathara Deftera – Clean Monday.
+The old men back up in Stavroupoli told me, as I had sat chatting in my miserable-sounding Greek in their kafeneo, that I must come back on the day after the carnival, on Kathara Deftera – Clean Monday.

 In small villages throughout northern Greece, they give out food and drink for everyone in the village square on this day.
 And in Stavroupoli, for some reason, the men of the village pile into a huge ancient costume of a gigantic camel and walk the streets.

 At least, this is what I understood they told me anyway.

 But we had to turn down their kind offer of hospitality.